dallaszkorben/diy-greenwall/README.md

 Basically the Green wall project consists of 2 main parts:
 * "Station"
-** Client
+  * Client
-** ESP-12F
+  * ESP-12F
-** Different sensors/activators: Water level measure, Temperature/Humidity measure, Camera, Lamp
+  * Different sensors: Water level measure, Temperature/Humidity measure, Camera ...
+  * Sends the status of the sensors to the "Central station" periodically
-* "Central stations"
+* "Central station"
-** Server
+  * Server
-** Raspberry Pi Zero/W
+  * Raspberry Pi Zero/W
-** Receiving signals from the "Station"
+  * Receives signals from the "Station"s
-** Running Webserver to be able to see the statuses/graphs of the sensors
+  * Runs Webserver to be able to see the statuses/graphs of the sensors
+  * Has a control box (LCD display and Rotary encoder) to
+    * show values of the sensors
+    * show alarms
+    * control activators manually
+      * water pump
+      * lamp

 ## Frame of the green wall